roccminton/DenseGillespieAlgorithm.jl/docs/src/manual.md

     execute!(i,x,par)
 ```

 Next we need to define the rates function.
 There must be as many rates as there are interaction events.
 Therefore the variable `initrates` is usually a `Vector` with as many entries as there are events.
-The rates function takes as input the inital rates, the current population state and the additional model parameters.
-The function should calculate the rates according to the population state and modify the initrates accordingly.
+The rates function takes as input the initial rates, the current population state and the additional model parameters.
+The function should calculate the rates according to the population state and modify the `initrates` accordingly.

 ```julia
     rates!(initrates,x,par)
 ```

 !!! note "Function names"
-    The function name may be designated as desired, as they are passed to the ` function.
+    The function name may be designated as desired, as they are passed to the core function.
 The nomenclature is inconsequential.

 !!! danger "Function signature"
     Nevertheless, it is crucial to maintain the original function signature, which entails retaining the sequence and the number of arguments as they are called within the algorithmic structure.